LouisJackman/language-x/README.md

   callsites can't provide their arguments at compile time.
 This allows a runtime function to be changed to a compile-time function and vice-versa without breaking API compatibilty.
+* Constructors can also be marked as `final` by putting `final` after the class name but before the constructor parameter list.
+This means a type can only be constructed at compile-time.
 * Calling a function with `!`, e.g. `f!()`, forces it to run at compile-time regardless of whether it's final.
 If it can't run at compile-time, compilation fails.
 It isn't seen as redundent on a `final` function, because